CodyKoInABox/stepper-motor-28BYJ-48-3d-model/README.md

-# stepper-motor-28BYJ-48-3d-model
-3D Model of the 28BYJ-48 Stepper Motor
+# 3D Model of the 28BYJ-48 Stepper Motor

+### Aproximate measures and shapes.
+### FBX file is in CM, convert to MM for real life size.